 After I found that position, I secured the lead screw mount and the lead screw bearing mount to the frame.

 Now that all the Z-axis components have been aligned, the Z carriage travels very smoothly.
 Especially with the 1/256 micro-step TMC2660 drivers on the Duet Wifi.

 There is a slight rattling audible in the video, due to one of the lead screws moving around in one of the top-mounted 608 bearings.
 The bearings I use for prototyping are cheap and have loose tolerances.
 The 608 bearings in the final build will have narrow enough tolerances to not have the lead screws ratting around in them.

 Belt tensioning arms

 I have had to reinforce the two belt tensioning arms that tighten the long Z-axis belt.
 There was a lot more tension on the belt than I anticipated.
-The belt tension pulled the arms upwards, out of alignment.
+The belt tension pulled the arms upwards out of alignment.

 I also moved away from using idler pulleys with built-in bearings.
 Instead I switched to ‘regular’ GT2 timing pulleys and flanged bearings.
-The idler pulleys w/ bearings had too much runout, resulting in a wobbly timing belt.
+The idler pulleys w/ bearings had too much run-out, resulting in a wobbly timing belt.